mcveanlab/mccortex/README.md

 Code should compile on mac/linux with clang/gcc without errors or warnings.

 Code is organised as:
-* libs/         included library code from other projects
+* libs/         included library code from other projects / third party code
 * src/basic     files that do not depend on MAX_KMER_SIZE
 * src/kmer      files that need recompiling based on different MAX_KMER_SIZE
 * src/tools     complex operations performed on the graph